coxy2001/mosaic-website/README.md

 Copy dev.env and rename to .env
 `cp dev.env .env`
-Edit SS_BASE_URL, SS_DATABASE_USERNAME, SS_DATABASE_PASSWORD in .env to match your webserver and sql config
+Edit values to match your webserver and sql config

-Edit public/.htaccess.
-On line 32 is RewriteBase.
-Change the value to the folder of the website install if you didn't install in ~mosaic
+Edit RewiteBase on line 32 public/.htaccess

 Create mosaic_cms table in your sql database